inmanta/inmanta-core/docs/quickstart.rst

 =======================================

 An Inmanta project bundles modules that contain configuration information.
-A project is nothing more than a directory with a project.yml file, which contains parameters such as the location to search for modules and where to find the server.
+To start a new project, all you need is a directory with a project.yml file, defining the parameters like location to search for modules and where to find the server.
 In this case we will be using the premade quickstart project we cloned in to ``./quickstart-project`` earlier.

 That directory contains a project.yml, which looks like this: